 In the United States, a utility patent will expire either 17 years from the patent issue date or 20 years from the patent application filing date, whichever happens later.

-If you need help finding utility patent cost and want legal assistance filing your patent, post a question on UpCounsel's marketplace.
-UpCounsel accepts only the top 5 percent of lawyers to the site, each of whom are from top schools such as Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+If you need help with utility patent cost, you can post your legal need on UpCounsel's marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.